Ext4 is part of the [http://kernelnewbies.org/Linux_2_6_28 Linux 2.6.28] kernel, read the previous link to know more details about that release.

 2.7.
 Fast fsck

 Fsck is a very slow operation, especially the first step: checking all the inodes in the file system.
 In Ext4, at the end of each group's inode table will be stored a list of unused inodes (with a checksum, for safety), so fsck will not check those inodes.
 The result is that total fsck time improves from 2 to 20 times, depending on the number of used inodes (http://kerneltrap.org/Linux/Improving_fsck_Speeds_in_Ext4).
 It must be noticed that it's fsck, and not Ext4, who will build the list of unused inodes.
-This means that you must run fsck to get the list of unused inodes built, and only the next fsck run will be faster (you need to pass a fsck in order to convert an Ext3 filesystem to Ext4 anyway).
+This means that you must run fsck to get the list of unused inodes built, and only the next fsck run will be faster (you need to pass a fsck in order to convert a Ext3 filesystem to Ext4 anyway).
 There's also a feature that takes part in this fsck speed up - "flexible block groups" - that also speeds up filesystem operations.

 2.8.
 Journal checksumming

 The journal is the most used part of the disk, making the blocks that form part of it more prone to hardware failure.
 And recovering from a corrupted journal can lead to massive corruption.
 Ext4 checksums the journal data to know if the journal blocks are failing or corrupted.
 But journal checksumming has a bonus: it allows one to convert the two-phase commit system of Ext3's journaling to a single phase, speeding the filesystem operation up to 20% in some cases - so reliability and performance are improved at the same time.
-(Note: the part of the feature that improves the performance, the asynchronous logging, is turned off by default for now, and will be enabled in future releases, when its reliability improves)
+(Note: the part of the feature that improves the performance, the asynchronous logging, is turned off by default for no, and will be enabled in future releases, when its reliability improves)

 2.9.
 "No Journaling" mode

 Journaling ensures the integrity of the filesystem by keeping a log of the ongoing disk changes.
-However, it is known to have a small overhead.
+However, it is know to have a small overhead.
 Some people with special requirements and workloads can run without a journal and its integrity advantages.
 In Ext4 the journaling feature can be disabled, which provides a [http://git.kernel.org/?p=linux/kernel/git/torvalds/linux-2.6.git;a=commit;h=0390131ba84fd3f726f9e24fc4553828125700bb small performance improvement].

 2.10.
 Online defragmentation

+(This feature is being developed and will be included in future releases).
 While delayed allocation, extents and multiblock allocation help to reduce the fragmentation, with usage filesystems can still fragment.
 For example: You write three files in a directory and continually on the disk.
 Some day you need to update the file of the middle, but the updated file has grown a bit, so there's not enough room for it.
 You have no option but fragment the excess of data to another place of the disk, which will cause a seek, or allocate the updated file continually in another place, far from the other two files, resulting in seeks if an application needs to read all the files on a directory (say, a file manager doing thumbnails on a directory full of images).
 Besides, the filesystem can only care about certain types of fragmentation, it can't know, for example, that it must keep all the boot-related files contiguous, because it doesn't know which files are boot-related.
 To solve this issue, Ext4 will support online fragmentation, and there's a e4defrag tool which can defragment individual files or the whole filesystem.

 2.11.
 Inode-related features